silx-kit/silx-training/software_engineering/6_Documentation/index.rst

 Write the README.rst of the project.

-It should at include the project name, description, installation, license and author.
+It should include the project name, description, installation, license and author.

 You can use a `rst cheat sheet <https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst>`_ and create/edit the README.rst file directly from github / gitlab (result preview can help you)